OliverMaximilianFrank/DataScience_TU/README.md

 # DataScience_TU
-Assignment for the course 'Data Science for Human Factors' at TU Berlin.
+Final assignment for the course 'Data Science for Human Factors' at TU Berlin.

 &ensp;